kazasho/HotS-for-big-screen-resolutions/README.md

-# Heroes of the Storm enable big resolutions
+# Heroes of the Storm enable big screen resolutions

 The script works on Windows and MacOS.